Maymunah bint al-Harith: Life

+Maymunah narrated several hadiths, offering insights into the Prophet’s practices of worship and household life.
+She described his night prayers, his method of performing ablution and ritual purification (ghusl), and rules on sadaqa.
+One of her famous contributions includes her narration of an incident where the Prophet consumed milk on the Day of Arafah, clarifying for his companions that he was not fasting that day.

+Maymunah also played a significant role in the emancipation of slaves, often offering prayers for them before granting their freedom.

 Death

 Maymuna is believed to have died in the month of Dhu al-Hijjah, 51 AH; January 671 CE.
 Her death date is debated however.
 According to Al-Tabari: "Maymuna died in the year 61 AH (680–681 CE) during the caliphate of Yazid I. She was the last of the wives of the Prophet to die, and her age was then 80 or 81."
 However, Al-Tabari asserts elsewhere that Umm Salama outlived Maymuna.
+Abdullah ibn Abbas, her nephew, led her funeral prayer.

 Ibn Hajar also cites a tradition implying that Maymuna predeceased Aisha: "We stood on the walls of Medina, looking out … [Aisha said]: 'By Allah!
 Maymuna is no more!
 She has gone, and you are left free to do whatever you like.
 She was the most pious of all of us and the most devoted to her relatives.'"